Former Trump personal lawyer Alina Habba resigns as acting US attorney for New Jersey - Local News 8

 Judges across the country have made similar rulings, including against Lindsey Halligan, the US attorney for the Eastern District of Virginia who brought the criminal cases against former FBI Director James Comey and New York Attorney General Letitia James.
 A judge dismissed both of those cases as a result.

 The court rulings have left some prosecutors unsure of how to move forward in cases.
 In New Jersey, after the appointment was initially challenged this summer, sentencings, plea deals and trial dates were placed on hold.
-The gears loosened and new cases were filed and new indictments were returned, except now, in addition to Habba’s signature, they also included the signature of Deputy Attorney General Todd Blanche.
+The gears loosened and new cases were filed and new indictments were returned.
+Now, in addition to Habba’s signature, they also included the signature of Deputy Attorney General Todd Blanche.

 “Make no mistake, you can take the girl out of New Jersey but you cannot take New Jersey out of the girl,” Habba wrote in her statement Monday.